-EU reaches deal for $60-per-barrel price cap on Russian oil
+G-7 joins EU on $60-per-barrel price cap on Russian oil

 But the West has faced increasing pressure to target one of Russia’s main moneymakers — oil — to slash the funds flowing into Putin’s war chest and hurt Russia’s economy as the war in Ukraine drags into a ninth month.
 The costs of oil and natural gas spiked after demand rebounded from the pandemic and then the invasion of Ukraine unsettled energy markets, feeding Russia’s coffers.

-U.S. National Security Council spokesman John Kirby told reporters Friday that “the cap itself will have the desire on limiting Mr. Putin’s ability to profit off of oil sales and limit his ability to continue to use that money to fund his war machine.”
+U.S. National Security Council spokesman John Kirby told reporters Friday that “the cap itself will have the desired effect on limiting Mr. Putin’s ability to profit off of oil sales and limit his ability to continue to use that money to fund his war machine.”

 More uncertainty is ahead, however.
 COVID-19 restrictions in China and a slowing global economy could mean less thirst for oil.
 That is what OPEC and allied oil-producing countries, including Russia, pointed to in cutting back supplies to the world in October.
 The OPEC+ alliance is scheduled to meet again Sunday.